libmapper/libmapper/README.markdown

 This library is, on one level, our response to the widely acknowledged lack of a "query" protocol for Open Sound Control.
-We are aware for example of [current work on using the ZeroConf protocol for publishing OSC services](http://sourceforge.net/projects/osctools/), or various efforts to standardize a certain set of OSC address conventions.
+We are aware for example of [current work on using the ZeroConf protocol for publishing OSC services](http://sourceforge.net/projects/osctools/), and various efforts to standardize a certain set of OSC address conventions.

-However, we believe libmapper covers considerably more ground than simply the ability to publish namespaces, and handles a direct need that we experienced in our daily work.
-We did evaluate the use of ZeroConf early on in this work, but we eventually decided that sending OSC messages over multicast was just as easy and required the integration of fewer dependencies.
+However, libmapper covers considerably more ground than simply the ability to publish namespaces, and handles a direct need that we experience in our daily work.
+We evaluated the use of ZeroConf early on in this work, but we eventually decided that sending OSC messages over multicast was just as easy and required the integration of fewer dependencies.
 With the addition of being able to